The best free PDF to Word converters are focused on two things: range and speed.

 If you want to make the most of PDFs, Adobe Acrobat DC is unquestionably the best tool for the job.
-It allows you to create PDFs from scratch, edit them natively, convert them to just about any format.
-You can do this on any desktop or mobile device, and easily collaborate with others through the Adobe Document Cloud.
-It's not free like the options below, but it's more affordable than you might expect with various plans available.
+Create PDFs from scratch, edit natively, collaborate through Document Cloud, convert files to just about any format.
+And this is on almost any desktop or mobile device.
+But it is subscription-only.

-The best free PDF to Word converters of 2022 in full
+The best free PDF to Word converters of 2023

 PDF Candy has to be one of the simplest PDF to Word converters on the market.
 A clean, uncomplicated interface makes navigation fluid, and the service boasts of the ability to convert PDFs in just a single click.